Arjola/jupyterhub/examples/bootstrap-script/README.md

 make sure that things that should run only once are not run again and again.

 For example, before you create a directory, check if it exists.

+The Bootstrap process will not wait forever.
+Specify a timeout or live with the default value of 120 seconds:

+    # Timeout in seconds for script.
+Defaults to 120 seconds
+    c.BootstrapScriptRunner.execution_timeout = 60

-Here's an example on what you could do:
+Here's an example on what you could do in your shell script.
+See also /examples/bootstrap-script/

     #!/bin/bash